 Before you apply for a college transfer, you must find out how it will impact your financial aid.
 The transfer counselor at your target school is the best person to speak to about this.
 They will help you understand how much financial aid you qualify for and give you the right advice about what you need to do to maximize your aid options and minimize your losses.

 If you have won any scholarships, you will have to read through the terms and conditions in detail.
 If your scholarship was awarded on the condition that you attend a particular institution or region, it may not transfer.

 How much will the transfer cost me?
 Is it worth it?

 The total cost of a transfer will depend on several different factors.
 Are you moving to another school in the same location or are you moving to another city or another state?
-Are the tuition fees of the new college higher than your present college?
-What about the cost of accommodation, food and other incidentals?
+Are the tuition fees for the new college higher than your present college?
+What about the cost of accommodation, food, and other incidentals?